-We visited with friends as a table of four and sampled the grilled sea bass, a Diavola pizza, pork rack of ribs with barbecue sauce, and the grilled Iberian pork steak.
+We visited with friends at a table of four and sampled the grilled sea bass, a Diavola pizza, pork rack of ribs with barbecue sauce, and the grilled Iberian pork steak.

-The restaurant team should be commended for providing a comprehensive menu complete with allergens that are essential for many diners.
+The restaurant team should be commended for providing a comprehensive menu complete with allergen information that´s so often essential for many diners with special dietary requirements.